 Parkinson’s disease causes stiffness or slowing of movement.
 It can start so gradually that it is often missed at the early stages.
 Empowering you and your family with information can help your family get an earlier diagnosis.
 This article will cover what to expect regarding Parkinson’s disease causes, symptoms, stages, diagnosis, and treatments.

 The symptoms of Parkinson’s disease vary depending on how far the disease has progressed.
-As the person with Parkinson’s advances along the spectrum, the disorder becomes worse.
-Symptoms are gradual and often start with a slight hand tremor.
+As the person with Parkinson’s advances along the spectrum, the signs and symptoms of the disorder becomes worse.
+Signs and symptoms are gradual and often start with a slight hand tremor.

 Parkinson’s signs and symptoms include: